 IRIS London conference: AI ball boys & girls, future hackers & searching for wolf stars

-Young researchers travelled from Belfast to Dover to share their research with members of the scientific community and their peers at the London IRIS conference.
+Young researchers travelled from Belfast to Dover to share their research at the London IRIS conference.

 IRIS Manchester conference: robot dentists, Coeliac disease awareness & preventing organ rejection